xlfe/at-at/README.md

 (at (+ 1000 (now)) #(println "hello from the past!") my-pool)
 ```

-You may also specify a description for the scheduled task with the optional `:desc` key.
+You may also specify a description for the scheduled task using an opts map with a `:desc` key.

 Another way of achieving the same result is to use `after` which takes a delaty time in ms from now: